 Step 5: Add the wet ingredients to the dry ingredients and mix at a medium-low speed until a thick batter forms.

 At this point, you can store the banana chocolate chip muffin batter in your fridge for up to 3 days.
 Please be prepared it will need to sit at room temperature for a bit to become scoopable again.
+I like to just go ahead and scoop them into the muffin tins so when I am ready to bake, I don't have to wait around.

-How to bake Gluten Free Banana Muffins
+How to bake the Best Gluten-Free Banana Muffins

 Step 2: Drop a few chocolate chunks on each muffin.
 Top them with a generous amount of brown sugar streusel.
 Use your hands to gently press it on top of your muffin batter.